 The Foreign and Commonwealth office have also produced mini campaign's offering advice for single travellers, single sex parties (hen & stag parties), package holiday makers, sports travellers and elderly & retired travellers.
 With ski holidays increasingly popular within the UK and accessibility at it's best you could be any one of the above when taking your next holiday.
 The vast majority of holidays offered by Igluski are indeed package holidays, therefore these advice campaign's will be relevant to most of our customers.
-They have also launched a winter sports advice page and the winter sports checklist which are full of advise and relevant information that is worth considering before your next ski holiday.

 The Travel Checklist

 There is a general foreign travel checklist that can be used for all holidays for before and during your holiday.
 But specific #skisafe checklists are as follows:

 - Take out appropriate travel insurance that covers winter sports activities you will be doing

 - Declare any medical conditions or old injuries to your insurer or you may risk invalidating your insurance

 - Get relevant training if you plan to ski off piste, it could save your life

 - If you're travelling to Europe, take your free European Health Insurance Card for necessary treatment at public hospitals

 - Wear appropriate gear for your activity